miho/VRL-Documentation/vrl-studio/using-the-shell.md

 The shell is an interactive command line interface that allows to control VRL-Studio.

 > **WARNING** The shell is great for experiments.
 It is a perfect calculator, can be used for debugging and exploration of the VRL API.
-But, **it can also damage your project**.
+But, **it can also damage your project and/or your computer**.
 Freedom is responsibility!

 >That said, have fun with the shell!